Assistant Tax Director - Amy Marsh

 Is it mandatory to pay estimated payments if my taxes are not withheld by my employer?

-Yes, it is mandatory to pay quarterly estimates, if you choose not to pay quarterly payments, there will be interest added to your final tax bill when you file your annual return.
+Yes, it is mandatory to pay quarterly estimates.
+If you choose not to pay quarterly payments, there will be a 15% penalty and interest added to your final tax bill when you file your annual return.

 When should I submit my extension request?